+According to Article 90 of the Constitution stipulating that "international agreements duly put into effect bear the force of law", all government employees including military personnel are obliged to comply with international agreements that Turkey is a party to.
+The government employees are also subject to the Turkish Penal Code (Law No. 5237).
 Likewise, TAF gives crucial importance to the training of LOAC.
 The objective, in this regard is to train the military personnel down to private level who will possibly engage with the enemy, and to provide them with the ability to develop a reflex in applying these rules.
-Moreover, military personnel is trained in a way to understand that they must also move in accordance with "jus ad bellum" rules that arise from the agreements that Turkey has ratified and that otherwise, they will be personally responsible before both international and domestic law.
+Moreover, military personnel is trained in a way to understand that they must also act in accordance with "jus in bello" rules that emanate from the agreements that Turkey has ratified and that otherwise, they will be personally responsible in accordance with both international and domestic law.